techidaily/site-ai-voice-clone/source/_posts/2024-approved-best-voice-generators-and-changers-with-the-most-anime-voices-supported.md

 ### Prominent Features

 1. It supports 150+ realistic-looking avatars through which you can make videos on multiple topics.
 It also lets you select the attire and gender of an avatar.
-2. Using the[AI script generator](https://virbo.wondershare.com/ai-script.html) of Virbo, you can get intuitive and descriptive scripts on versatile topics.
+2. Using the [AI script generator](https://virbo.wondershare.com/ai-script.html) of Virbo, you can get intuitive and descriptive scripts on versatile topics.
 It also lets you optimize scripts on Windows computers.
 3. This tool has endless royalty-free assets that you can use without issues.
 It also lets you access its templates to work in various ways.

 ### Streamlined Step-by-Step Procedure to Convert Text to Speech with Virbo